-- 1. UK air carriers shall submit the operational plans, programmes and schedules for air services to the competent authorities of each Member State concerned, for their approval.
-Any such submission shall be made at least 30 days prior to the start of the operations. - 2.
-Subject to Article 6, the operational plans, programmes and schedules for the IATA season that is in progress on the first day of application of this Regulation referred to in Article 12(2) and those for the first season thereafter may be submitted, and approved, before that date.
+1. UK air carriers shall submit the operational plans, programmes and schedules for air services to the competent authorities of each Member State concerned, for their approval.
+Any such submission shall be made at least 30 days prior to the start of the operations.

+2. Subject to Article 8, the operational plans, programmes and schedules for the IATA season that is in progress on the first day of application of this Regulation as set out in the first subparagraph of Article 14(2) and those for the first season thereafter may be submitted and approved before that date.